A portmanteau of ‘SMS’ and ‘phishing’, this rather clunky term describes a cyber-telecoms scam many of us have encountered

 Those who fall prey to smishing – or ‘SMS phishing’ – attacks can have their identities stolen, bank accounts emptied, or end up with malware installed on their phone.

 How popular are smishing attacks?

-Banks and anti-fraud agencies around the world warn that fraudulent text messages are becoming more numerous and sophisticated, although statistics to confirm these claims are hard to come by.
+Banks and anti-fraud agencies around the world warn that fraudulent text messages are becoming more numerous and sophisticated.

 The Verizon Mobile Security Index 2020 has hinted at a growing problem, reporting that 85% of attacks on mobile devices are not directed via email.